HuygensING/antioch/README.md

 where workdir is a local directory to persist the db on, and native_port is the port you want the server to be accessed on.

-`huygensing/alexandria` is the image of latest release for the development version, use `huygensing/alexandria:develop`
+`huygensing/alexandria` is the image of latest release;
+for the development version, use `huygensing/alexandria:develop`